 Regional Specialist Community Brain Injury Team (CBIT)

-We are a specialist community service providing assessment, rehabilitation and support to adults with acquired or traumatic Brain Injury covering Cardiff and Vale and Cwm Taf Morgannwg UHB.
+We are a specialist community service providing assessment, rehabilitation and support to adults with acquired or traumatic brain injury.
+Our service covers Cardiff and Vale and Cwm Taf Morgannwg University Health Boards.

 Our Referral Criteria

 Our service covers the following clinically diagnosed Acquired Brain Injuries:

 - Traumatic Brain Injury (e.g. fall, accident, assault);